AgentH14/Luxury-Theme/README.md

-# Nook Theme
+# Luxury Theme
-Luxury Hosting Theme is a free and open source [Pterodactyl theme](https://pterodactyl.io) designed to be simple, clean, and modern.
+A Luxury Hosting Theme is a free and open source [Pterodactyl theme](https://pterodactyl.io) designed to be simple, clean, and modern.

 <details>
 <summary>View Screnshots</summary>